-WebAssembly started in April 2015 with an W3C Community Group9 and is designed by engineers from the four major browser vendors (Mozilla, Google, Apple and Microsoft).
-It is a portable low-level bytecode designed as target for compilation of high-level languages.
+WebAssembly is designed by engineers from the four major browser vendors (Mozilla, Google, Apple, Microsoft).
+It is a portable low-level bytecode designed as target for compilation high-level languages.
 By being an abstraction over modern hardware it is language-, hardware-, and platform-independent.
 It is intended to be run in a stack-based virtual machine.
 This way it is not restrained to the Web platform or a JavaScript environment.
 Some key concepts are the structuring into modules with exported and imported definitions and the linear memory model.
 Memory is represented as a large array of bytes that can be dynamically grown.
 Security is ensured by the linear memory being disjoint from code space, the execution stack and the engine's data structures.
 Another feature of WebAssembly is the possibility of streaming compilation and the parallelization of compilation processes.
-10
+8